 Your device will continue to capture documents until you cancel the process, which is handy when scanning multiple items.

-If you want to manually adjust the area scanned, you can tap the Large round button at the bottom of the screen and drag the corner circles on your document to the appropriate positions.
+If you want to adjust the area scanned manually, you can tap the Large round button at the bottom of the screen and drag the corner circles on your document to the appropriate positions.

-Save or send scanned images as PDFs in iOS
+Save or send scanned images as PDFs on iOS

 If you have saved scans in your Notes app, you can share them as PDFs at any time.
 Here’s how:

 - Open the Notes app on your iOS device and select the note that contains your scans